Student Filmmaker Competition

 Submissions close: November 19, 2021

-Celebrate the Jewish experience connecting your film to (one or more) of the Jewish values or themes of – trustworthiness, compassion, respect, responsibility, fairness, caring, community, kindness, positivism, role modeling, repairing the world, any Jewish holiday or historical event.
+Celebrate the Jewish experience connecting your film to (one or more) of the Jewish values or themes of – trustworthiness, respect, responsibility, fairness, caring, community, kindness, positivism, role modeling, stewardship of the earth, any Jewish holiday or historical event.

 Two $250 prizes for 1st place entries in both high school and college/post grad categories.
 The winning films will Be screened in a theater during the 9th annual JCC Chicago Jewish film festival in 2022.

 **Please note: You must complete the entire FilmFreeway submission form, including date of birth and city/state, for your entry to be reviewed.
 Any submission missing this information will be disqualified.

 Submissions accepted from students who reside in the Chicago land area or participate in a JCC Chicago program (Camp Chi, Jewish Student Connection or Springboard) to be eligible for this competition.

 Student Competition Judges

 We are grateful to our guest judges for lending time and talent to help foster the next generation of filmmakers and storytellers:

 Eli Adler is a professional cinematographer/director.
 He’s won numerous awards, including the CINE Golden Eagle and two National Emmys.
 As a child of a Holocaust survivor, he has filmed several Holocaust-related films, including Hope Out of the Ashes (1985), Loosening The Grip (1999), filmed in Berlin and Auschwitz, and One Day In Auschwitz (2015), produced by The Shoah Foundation to commemorate the 70th Anniversary of the liberation of Auschwitz.
 His acclaimed film, Surviving Skokie was part of the 2016 JCC Chicago Jewish Film Festival.